-Start the DM-15 with E–ON.
+Start the DM15 with E–ON.
 The firmware information is displayed as long as you hold the ON key.
-Select the "Number of registers" that complies with the firmware of your DM-15.
+On the Simulator select the "Number of registers" that complies with the firmware of your DM15.

-Verifying The SetupTo verify the connection start the DM-15 into the serial console and connect it to your computers.
-On the simulator open the ON pop-up menu and select "DM-15 ▶ Read" or use the shortcut Ctrl–↑.
-A dialogue window titled "DM-15 read" opens.
+Verifying The SetupTo verify the connection start the DM15 into the serial console and connect it to your computer.
+On the Simulator open the ON pop-up menu and select "DM15 ▶ Read" or use the shortcut Ctrl–↑.
+A dialogue box titled "DM15 read" opens.
 Ensure that a least one of the four options is checked and click "OK".
 You should get a message "Data read successfully.".
-If you get another message, see the Messages section below.
+If you get a different message, see the Messages section below.

-The following sections assume that you have set up the DM-15 support in the HP-15C simulator successfully.
-The option "Ask for each operation" should be off.
+The following sections assume that you have successfully set up DM15 support in the HP-15C Simulator.
+The option "Ask for each operation" should be switched off.

-At first, load a program, e.g. one of the examples that came with the simulator, into the simulator.
-Then start the DM-15 into the serial interface and connect it to your computer.
-From the ON pop-up menu select "DM-15 ▶ Write" or use the shortcut Ctrl–↓.
-In the dialogue window titled "DM-15 write" check "Program", uncheck the other options and click "OK".
-You should get a message "Data written successfully.".
+First load a program, e.g. one of the examples that comes with the Simulator, into the Simulator.
+Then start the DM15 into the serial interface and connect it to your computer.
+From the ON pop-up menu select "DM15 ▶ Write" or use the shortcut Ctrl–↓.
+In the dialogue box titled "DM15 write" check "Program", uncheck the other options and click "OK".
+You should get the message "Data written successfully.".

-Disconnect the DM-15 from your computer and then restart it or wait until the serial interfaces has timed out.
-Switch the DM-15 to Program mode and press SST several times to double check that the program has been transferred successfully to the DM-15.
+Disconnect the DM15 from your computer and restart it or wait until the serial interfaces times out.
+Switch the DM15 to Program mode and press SST several times to verfiy that the program has been successfully transferred to the DM15.

-To read a program from the DM-15 to the HP-15C simulator start the DM-15 into the serial interface and connect it to your computer.
-From the ON pop-up menu select "DM-15 ▶ Read".
-In the dialogue window titled "DM-15 read" check "Program", uncheck the other options and click "Ok".
-You should get a message "Data read successfully.".
+To read a program from the DM15 into the HP-15C Simulator start the DM15 into the serial interface and connect it to your computer.
+From the ON pop-up menu select "DM15 ▶ Read".
+In the dialogue box titled "DM15 read" check "Program", uncheck the other options and click "OK".
+You should get the message "Data read successfully.".

 Reading and Writing Other Data

-In the dialogue window that opens when you select to read or write you can choose which data will be exchanged between the DM-15 and the simulator.
-You can choose any combination of program memory, data storage registers, stack or flags.
+In the dialogue box that opens when you select to read or write you can choose which data is to be exchanged between the DM15 and the Simulator.
+You can select any combination of program memory, data storage registers, stack or flags.
 An area not selected for exchange remains unchanged on the target device.

-The settings will be stored as default.
+The settings are saved as default.
 If you do not want to be asked on every read or write operation, uncheck the option "Ask for each operation" under preferences.

-Differing ConfigurationsThe HP-15C simulator and the DM-15 can be configured independently.
-This applies to the number of available registers, the allocation of memory and all states like Complex mode, trigonometric modes etc. The allocation of memory on the target device is never changed automatically, even if not all data can be transferred.
+Differing ConfigurationsThe HP-15C Simulator and the DM15 can be configured independently.
+This applies to the number of available registers, the memory allocation and all states like Complex mode, trigonometric modes etc. The memory allocation on the target device is never changed automatically, even if not all data can be transferred.
 This leads to the following behaviour:

 A program is transferred if the target device configuration provides at least as many registers in the common pool as the program allocates.
-Let us assume a HP-15C simulator with 46 program registers and a DM-15C with the 128 register firmware and the standard layout with 110 program registers.
-All programs from the simulator can be written to the DM-15, but not the other way round.
+Let us assume an HP-15C Dimulator with 46 program registers and a DM-15C with the 128 register firmware and the standard layout with 110 program registers.
+All programs from the Simulator can be written to the DM15, but not the other way round.

 - Data Storage

 The data storage registers are transferred only if the target device has at least as many data storage registers as the source device.
-Otherwise the error "Too many storage registers for current memory configuration." occurs.
+Otherwise, the error "Too many storage registers for current memory configuration." will occur.
 If you see this message, check the memory configuration on both devices with g MEM.

-For example, the Simulator shows "19.110 0-0" and the DM-15 shows "30.
-99 0-0".
-The 19 storage registers on the Simulator can be transfered to the first 19 of the 30 registers on the DM-15 without any problems.
+Example: The Simulator shows 19.110 0-0 and the DM15 shows 30.
+99 0-0.
+The 19 storage registers on the Simulator can be transfered to the first 19 of the 30 registers on the DM15 without a problem.
 If you try to transfer data in the opposite direction, not all 30 register can be transfered and the message is shown.